MicrosoftDocs/azure-docs/articles/azure-monitor/essentials/prometheus-remote-write-active-directory.md

 - Azure Kubernetes service (AKS)
 - Azure Arc-enabled Kubernetes cluster
+- Kubernetes cluster running in another cloud or on-premises

+> [!NOTE]
+> For Azure Kubernetes service (AKS) or Azure Arc-enabled Kubernetes cluster, see [Azure Monitor managed service for Prometheus remote write - managed identity  (preview)](prometheus-remote-write-managed-identity.md).

 ## Prerequisites

-- You must have self-managed Prometheus running on your AKS cluster.
+- You must have self-managed Prometheus running on your Kubernetes cluster.
 For example, see [Using Azure Kubernetes Service with Grafana and Prometheus](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/using-azure-kubernetes-service-with-grafana-and-prometheus/ba-p/3020459).
-- You used [Kube-Prometheus Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) when you set up Prometheus on your AKS cluster.
+- You used [Kube-Prometheus Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) when you set up Prometheus on your cluster.

 ## Create Azure Monitor workspace